wicked-rose/Final-Project/README.md

 ### How to Run
 Download all source files, compile, and run
-Can input 1, 2, 3 to either 1. print top 10, 2. search for a word's sarcasm rating, 3. quit
+Can input 1, 2, 3 to either
+1. print top 10
+2. search for a word's sarcasm rating
+3. quit